-Pregnant rats were treated with midazolam using intravenous doses of 0.2, 1, and 4 mg/kg/day (0.09, 0.46, and 1.85 times the human induction dose of 0.35 mg/kg based on body surface area comparisons) during the period of organogenesis (Gestation Day 7 through 5).
+Pregnant rats were treated with midazolam using intravenous doses of 0.2, 1, and 4 mg/kg/day (0.09, 0.46, and 1.85 times the human induction dose of 0.35 mg/kg based on body surface area comparisons) during the period of organogenesis (Gestation Day 7 through 15), Midazolam did not cause adverse effects to the fetus at doses of up to 1.85 times the numan induction dose.
+All doses produced slight to moderate ataxia.
+The high dose produced a 5% decrease in maternal

+Pregnant rabbits were treated with midazolam using intravenous doses of 0.2, 0.6, and 2 mg/kg/day (0.09, 0.46, and 1.85 times the human induction dose of 0.35 mg/kg based on body surface area comparisons) during the period ogenesis (Gestation Day 7 to 18).
 Midazolam did not cause adverse effects to the fetus at doses of up to 1.85 times the human induction dose.
-All doses produced slight to moderate ataxia.
-The high dose produced a 5% decrease in maternal body weight gain compared to control.

-Pregnant rabbits were treated with midazolam using intravenous doses of 0.2, 0.6, and 2 mg/kg/day (0.09, 0.46, and 1.85 times the human induction dose of 0.35 mg/kg based on body surface area comparisons) during the period of organogenesis (Gestation Day 7 to 18) Midazolam did not cause adverse effects to the fetus at doses of up to 1.85 times the human induction dose.
 The high dose was associated with findings of ataxia and sedation but no evidence of maternal toxicity.

 Pregnant rats were administered midazolam using intravenous doses of 0.2, 1, and 4 mg/kg/day (0.09, 0.46, and 1.85 times the human induction dose of 0.35 mg/kg based on body surface area comparisons) during late gestation and through lactation (Gestation Day 15 through Lactation Day 21).
 All doses produced ataxia.
 The high dose produced a slight decrease in maternal body weight gain compared to control.
-There were no clear adverse effects noted in the offspring.
-The study included no functional assessments of the pups, such as learning and memory testing or reproductive capacity. n a published study in primates, administration of an anesthetic dose of ketamine for

-24 hours on Gestation Day 122 increased neuronal apoptosis in the developing brain of the fetus.
-In other published studies, administration of either isoflurane or propofol for 5 hours on Gestation Day 120 resulted in increased neuronal and oligodendrocyte apoptosis in the developing brain of the offspring.
-With respect to brain development, this time period corresponds to the third trimester of gestation in the human.
+There were no clear adverse effects noted in the offspring he study included no functional assessments of the pups, such as learning and memory testing or reproductive capacity n a published study in primates, administration of an anesthetic dose of ketamine for 24 hours on Gestation Day 122 ncreased neuronal apoptosis in the developing brain of the fetus.
+In other published studies, administration of either soflurane or propofol for 5 hours on Gestation Day 120 resulted in increased neuronal and oligodendrocyte apoptosis in the developing brain of the offspring.
+With respect to brain development, this time period corresponds to the third rimester of gestation in the human.
 The clinical significance of these findings is not clear; however, studies in juvenile animals suggest neuroapoptosis correlates with long-term cognitive deficits (see WARNINGS, Pediatric Neurotoxicity, PRECAUTIONS, Pediatric Use, and Animal Toxicology and/or Pharmacology).
-Labor and Delivery: In humans, measurable levels of midazolam were found in maternal venous serum, umbilical venous and arterial serum and amniotic fluid indicating placental transfer of the drug.
-Following intramuscular administration of 0.05 mg/kg of midazolam, both the venous and the umbilical arterial serum concentrations were lower than maternal concentrations.
-The use of injectable midazolam in obstetrics has not been evaluated in clinical studies